 6. If you must shop, make smart purchases

 Before you make a purchase, you should always evaluate if it’s a want or a need.
 Needs are items that are essential for your daily life, like toothpaste or food.
-Wants consist of items that are non-essential, but nice to have, like the latest technology or an extra pair of sunglasses.
+Wants consist of items that are non-essential, but nice to have, like the latest technology, more posters for your dorm room, or an extra pair of sunglasses.
 While buying wants on occasion is perfectly acceptable, there’s a difference between treating yourself and spending recklessly.
-Learning how to make smart purchases can be as easy as asking if the store offers any student discounts or enrolling in a rewards program.
-You should also implement a waiting period before you buy a non-essential item to avoid any impulse purchases that you might regret later.

 7. Don’t rely completely on your bank account to pay for college

-Like many students, you may have the financial goal of graduating college debt-free.
-In order to achieve this goal, it’s important to understand different ways to pay for college.
-You may have entered freshman year armed with your savings and a few scholarships, but you won’t want to stop there.
 Continue to search for and apply to scholarships, like the 1FBUSA Financial Goals Scholarship, throughout your college career.
-You should also apply for the FAFSA each year to qualify for federal student aid.
+You should also submit the Free Application for Federal Student Aid (FAFSA) each year to qualify for federal student aid.
 Lastly, consider finding a flexible job, such as on-campus employment, so you can focus on your studies and have extra spending money.

 8. Understand your parents’ role in your finances

-As a freshman, you’ll need to have the “money talk” with your parents or guardian before you leave for college.
-Since you will no longer be under your parents’ roof, you will need to ask how much involvement they will have with your money management.
-Your parents may contribute to your college fund or they may decide to help with other costs like your health insurance, phone bill, or medical bills if the need arises.
+Your parents may contribute to your college fund or they may decide to help with other costs like your health insurance, phone bill, or medical bills if necessary.
 Having an open conversation and understanding the intentions and opinions expressed by your parents about money is a key first step to your financial success in college.

 WHAT'S NEXT?🏡During your four years of higher education, try these 5 Money Moves to Make Before Graduating College. 💸Still unsure of how to make your budget?
 Read Budgeting 101: A Guide to Budgeting for College Students. |